Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 # Enable Rack Resiliency on a Running System

 Rack Resiliency can be enabled and configured on a system running CSM 1.7+.
-For details on doing this during an install or upgrade to CSM 1.7, see [Enable Rack Resiliency During Install or Upgrade](Enabling_Rack_Resiliency.md).
+> Note: For details on doing this during an install or upgrade to CSM 1.7, see [Enable Rack Resiliency During Install or Upgrade](Enabling_Rack_Resiliency.md).

 1. [Enable and customize](#1-enable-and-customize)